 |State||Annual Mean Salary|

-Tools & Technologies Used by Logging Worker Supervisors
+What Tools & Technology do Logging Worker Supervisors Use?

 - Microsoft Office